folkzb/magalu/mgc/cli/docs/virtual-machine/help.md

 ## Commands:
 ```
 images        Operations with images for instances.
-instance-types Operations with instance types.
 instances     Operations with instances, including create, delete, start, stop, reboot and other actions.
+machine-types Operations with machine types for instances.
 snapshots     Operations with snapshots for instances.
 ```

 ## Flags: